oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 1. The client in trust domain A exchanges a token it has in its possession with the authorization server in trust domain A for a JWT authorization grant that can be used at the authorization server in trust domain B. See [Token Exchange](#token-exchange).

-1. The authorization server of trust domain A processes the request and returns a JWT authorization grant that the client can use with the authorization server of trust domain B. This requires a trust relationship between the authorization servers in trust domain A and trust domain B (sometimes referred to as federation).
-Such a trust relationship typically manifests as the exchange of key material, whereby the authorization server in domain B trusts the public key(s) of domain A, which are used to verify JWT authorization grants signed with the corresponding private key(s).
+1. The authorization server of trust domain A processes the request and returns a JWT authorization grant that the client can use with the authorization server of trust domain B. This requires a trust relationship between the authorization servers in trust domain A and trust domain B. Such a trust relationship typically manifests as the exchange of key material, whereby the authorization server in domain B trusts the public key(s) of domain A, which are used to verify JWT authorization grants signed with the corresponding private key(s).

 1. The client in trust domain A presents the authorization grant to the authorization server of trust domain B. See [Access Token Request](#atr).